TumVink/SOFA-based-retinal-surgery-simulation-system/readme.md

 6. Good news: since SpaceMouse is a bit more difficult than controlling with keyboard, you are only a noob if you could not pass 50 points(60 for keyboard).

-  For an introduction video for Keyboard Control Demo please click [here](https://www.youtube.com/watch?v=gn6k4969WGo&list=UUBhSckzAoAqAJ7lWwTK7VVg&index=1).
+  For an introduction video for SpaceMouse Control Demo please click [here](https://www.youtube.com/watch?v=gn6k4969WGo&list=UUBhSckzAoAqAJ7lWwTK7VVg&index=1).